• Skip to primary navigation

 • In a glass or bowl, combine 3 tablespoons mint and 3 tablespoons fresh basil leaves with the pear juice and smash with a muddler till you can really smell the mint and basil flavor.

 • You can either strain the pear juice into two separate glasses or pour it all in with the herbs.
-I prefer to strain mine, then add the remaining 1 tablespoon of the herbs to garnish.
+I prefer to strain mine, then add the remaining 1 tbsp of the herbs to garnish.

 • Top with topo chico (or soda/sparkling water of choice) and stir.